 The idea that a person can be addicted to food has recently gained increasing support.
 That comes from brain imaging and other studies of the effects of compulsive overeating on pleasure centers in the brain.

 Experiments in animals and humans show that, for some people, the same reward and pleasure centers of the brain that are triggered by addictive drugs like cocaine and heroin are also activated by food, especially highly palatable foods.
 Highly palatable foods are foods rich in:

 Like addictive drugs, highly palatable foods trigger feel-good brain chemicals such as dopamine.
 Once people experience pleasure associated with increased dopamine transmission in the brain's reward pathway from eating certain foods, they quickly feel the need to eat again.

-People who show signs of food addiction may also develop a tolerance to food.
+People who show signs of food addiction may also develop a kind of tolerance to food.
 They eat more and more, only to find that food satisfies them less and less.

 Scientists believe that food addiction may play an important role in obesity.
 But normal-weight people may also struggle with food addiction.
 Their bodies may simply be genetically programmed to better handle the extra calories they take in.
 Or they may increase their physical activity to compensate for overeating.

 People who are addicted to food will continue to eat despite negative consequences, such as weight gain or damaged relationships.
 And like people who are addicted to drugs or gambling, people who are addicted to food will have trouble stopping their behavior, even if they want to or have tried many times to cut back.